Entropic uncertainty relations from equiangular tight frames and their applications: Preliminaries

 for all unit $|\psi\rangle\in\hh_{d}$.
 The numbers $S_{0}$ and $S_{1}$ are the minimal and maximal eigenvalues of the frame operator

 The special case $S_{0}=S_{1}=n/d$ gives a tight frame.
 Then the frame operator is scalar with the eigenvalue $S=n/d$ of multiplicity $d$.
 Parseval tight frames obtained with $S=1$ are equivalent to orthonormal bases.
 A special kind of tight frames is known as equiangular ones.
-The tight frame $\clf$ is called equiangular, when there exist $c>0$ such that
+The tight frame $\clf$ is called equiangular, when there exists $c>0$ such that

 for each pair $i\neq{j}$.
-By calculations, for an equiangular tight frame we have
+By calculations, for an ETF, we have

-If there exists an ETF with $n$ elements in $d$ dimensions, then $n\leq{d}^{2}$ and also exists an ETF with $n$ elements in $n-d$ dimensions \cite{sustik,mixon}.
+If there is an ETF with $n$ elements in dimension $d$, then $n\leq{d}^{2}$ and also exists an ETF with $n$ elements in dimension $n-d$ \cite{sustik,mixon}.
 The second fact deserves to be considered in more detail.
 Let us put the $d\times{n}$ matrix

 where the frame states stand as columns.
-Since $(d/n)\matph\matph^{\dagger}=\pen_{d}$ for any ETF, suitably rescaled rows of $\matph$ form an orthonormal set.
+Since $(d/n)\matph\matph^{\dagger}=\pen_{d}$ for an ETF, rescaled rows of $\matph$ form an orthonormal set.
 One can convert $(d/n)\matph\matph^{\dagger}$ into a unitary $n\times{n}$ matrix by adding $n-d$ rows that are mutually orthogonal as well.
 Collecting these rows into $(n-d)\times{n}$ matrix and normalizing its columns gives other ETF \cite{mixon}.
-The latter contains $n$ vectors in $n-d$ dimensions.
-This way is very close to that is typically used to build a Naimark extension of rank-one POVM with $n$ elements.
-It is more important here that the given approach is constructive.
-In the least case $n={d}^{2}$, we see from (\ref{md2c}) that
+The latter contains $n$ vectors in dimension $n-d$.
+This way is very close to the method used to build a Naimark extension of rank-one POVM with $n$ elements.
+It is important here that the given approach is constructive.
+In the least case $n={d}^{2}$, it is seen from (\ref{md2c}) and (\ref{abeq}) that

 Here, we deal with a symmetric informationally complete measurement (SIC-POVM).
-As was already mentioned, we have a way to generate new ETFs from already given ones.
-It is not the case for SIC-POVMs, even though existing lists of ETFs are sufficiently rare \cite{mixon}.
-In more detail, symmetric informationally complete measurements are discussed in \cite{rbksc04}.
+As was already mentioned, there is a way to generate new ETFs from the given ones.
+In particular, a $d$-dimensional SIC-POVM induces ETFs in dimensions $d(d+1)/2$ and $d(d-1)/2$ \cite{abfg19}.
+Recently, some generalizations of the above ideas were proposed.
 The authors of \cite{padg21} introduced the concept of mutually unbiased frames as a general framework for studying unbiasedness.
+Equioverlapping measurements were considered in \cite{feng22}.